bibanon/scraping-everyboty/README.md

 #### What does it do?

-It will download all the posts and images (at a rate of 2 requests per second) from http://everyboty.net and put them in directories based on their ID.
+It will download all the posts and images (at a rate of 3 requests per second by default) from http://everyboty.net and put them in directories based on their ID.
 It outputs the data in JSON and HTML for both machines and humans to consume.

 #### How do I use it?
 Refer to the built-in documentation included in ```config.json```.
 I'll include it below for your convenience: